fidelepalouki/google_cloud_apigee_api_platform/2_API_Security_on_Google_Cloud_s_Apigee_API_Platform.md

 - Data masking and private Variables

-  - blocks field bieng viewed in live trace or trace files
+  - blocks field being viewed in live trace or trace files
   - Data masking can be configured only by using the Management API (not the Management UI)
   - Can be configured to the Organization level or for a specific proxy
     - Organisation: **POST /v1/o/{org}/maskconfigs**